 - An email address and username

 - The address and username should be associated with an existing Github repo (preferably an official wallet repo owned by your organisation).
 We'll send an invite to this address for granting access to your new private, DCentrica owned GiHub data repository.

 - The address should also be associated with a public PGP key if you want users to be able to self-verify your data (recommended)

 Once we hear from you, we'll setup your repository and respond with the repo URL and information about next steps.

 DCentrica is the parent company of WalletMatrix, a small, bespoke software development shop based in New Zealand looking to specialise in software development using decentralised systems such as Bitcoin and IPFS.

 How does it work?

 We're assuming your developers already have a GitHub account, so we just need you to supply us with a GitHub username and email address and we'll add that user to a dedicated, private GitHub repository.

-Developers create a special JSON file and push a GIT commit to the private repo each time there’s a new feature to add or change to make.
-WalletMatrix periodically consumes the GitHub data, validates and renders it on the website visually within the matrix itself and also via our REST API.
+Developers maintain a JSON file and commit changes to the private repo each time new features should be added.
+WalletMatrix periodically consumes the GitHub data, validates and renders it on the website within the matrix itself and also via our REST API.

 If you’re keen to take part, we’d love to hear from you: email@example.com.